The Vivari manifesto · July 2026

 The industry's standard remedy for agent failure is to wait for the next model.
 Swap the brain, keep the negligence.
 Nobody manages a struggling junior engineer this way - you don't fire them and requisition a smarter human; you give them context, feedback, and narrower scope, because you understand the problem is rarely raw intelligence.

-What management actually means
+What management means

 Why I built it